Membership and Qualifications

 The additional requirements for Active Membership are:

-4. Actively participate in Unit meetings and activities.
+2. Actively participate in Unit meetings and training sessions.

 3. Meet all required training requirements of Joel Hardin Professional Tracking Services